arturonavax/env/docs/mac_os.md

 # MacOS

-Enable FileVault (or Firmware Password if it is an Intel processor) to lock Recovery Mode and encrypt the disk.
+- Enable FileVault (or Firmware Password if it is an Intel processor) to lock Recovery Mode and encrypt the disk.

-With the brightness increase key (F2), you can get more brightness than the maximum brightness with the bar in the options.
+- With the brightness increase key (F2), you can get more brightness than the maximum brightness with the bar in the options.

+  - By using the `Shift-Option` key you can shift up and down by quarter on the `F` keys such as brightness and volume.

+- With the "Screen Sharing" app you can control other Macs.

 ---